sammcj/m2e/README.md

 ### macOS Services Integration

-The application integrates with macOS Services, allowing you to:
+The application integrates with macOS Services, allowing you to convert text from any application.

 1. **Convert selected text**: Select text in any application, right-click, and choose "Convert to British English" from the Services menu.
 2. **Convert files**: Right-click on a file in Finder, and select "Convert File to British English" from the Services menu to convert the file's contents.